History of the Grand Canyon area: Americans

 More than a decade after the Ives Expedition and with help from the Smithsonian Institution, Powell led the first of the Powell Expeditions to explore the region and document its scientific offerings.
 On May 24, 1869, the group of nine men set out from Green River Station in Wyoming down the Colorado River and through the Grand Canyon.
 This first expedition was poorly funded and consequently no photographer or graphic artist was included.
 While in the Canyon of Lodore one of the group's four boats capsized, spilling most of their food and much of their scientific equipment into the river.
 This shortened the expedition to one hundred days.
-Tired of being constantly cold, wet and hungry and not knowing they had already passed the worst rapids, three of Powell's men climbed out of the canyon in what is now called Separation Canyon.
-Once out of the canyon, all three were reportedly killed by Shivwits band Paiutes who thought they were miners that recently molested and killed a female Shivwit.
-All those who stayed with Powell survived and that group successfully ran most of the canyon.
+On August 27, 1869, the men, wet, hungry, and dealing with contention among the trip members, came upon a rapid worse than any they had yet seen.
+The group didn’t know if hiking out or traveling on by boat was the appropriate action.
+The next day they split amicably into two groups with William Dunn, Oramel and Seneca Howland heading on foot up a side canyon now called Separation Canyon.
+The three men were never seen again while Powell and the others stayed on the river and exited Grand Canyon two days later.
+Some historians have speculated the three were killed by the Shivwits Band of Paiutes, the Hualapai, or by Mormons in the town of Toquerville.

 Two years later a much better-funded Powell-led party returned with redesigned boats and a chain of several supply stations along their route.
 This time, photographer E.O.
 Beaman and 17-year-old artist Frederick Dellenbaugh were included.
 Beaman left the group in January 1872 over a dispute with Powell and his replacement, James Fennemore, quit August that same year due to poor health, leaving boatman John K. Hillers as the official photographer (nearly one ton of photographic equipment was needed on site to process each shot).
 Famed painter Thomas Moran joined the expedition in the summer of 1873, after the river voyage and thus only viewed the canyon from the rim.
 His 1873 painting "Chasm of the Colorado" was bought by the United States Congress in 1874 and hung in the lobby of the Senate.